ASIFA-Hollywood

 ASIFA-Hollywood, an American non-profit organization in Los Angeles, California, is a branch member of the International Animated Film Association.
 Its purpose is to promote the art of film animation in a variety of ways, including its own archive and an annual awards presentation, the Annie Awards.
 It is also known as the International Animated Film Society.

 Many branches of ASIFA exist throughout the world; in the U.S. there are chapters in San Francisco, New York City, Atlanta, Seattle, the Detroit area, and others, while internationally, organizations exist in Annecy, France, Italy, and Japan.
 ASIFA also sponsors several animation film festivals throughout the world, including the ASIFA-Hollywood Student Animation Festival.
 It includes a virtual archive, museum, library and research facility, containing the ASIFA-Hollywood Animation Archive Project.

 History and projects of ASIFA-Hollywood

 ASIFA-Hollywood was founded in 1957, by Bill Scott, Stephen Bosustow, Ward Kimball, William T. Hurtz, Les Goldman, and Bill Littlejohn.
 June Foray was another early member, and recalled that she joined "a year or so" after the organization was chartered.

-As of 2022, its board of directors includes Sue Shakespeare (President), David Derks (Vice-President), Jerry Beck (Vice-President), Brooke Keesling (Vice-President), Jeff Wike (Treasurer), Jeannette Bonds (Secretary), Paul Husband (General Counsel), J.J.
-Blumenkranz, Tom Caulfield, Dori Littell-Herrick, Jennifer Klein, Todd Kurosawa, Bob Kurtz, Aubry Mintz, Charles Solomon, William Turner, Danny Young, and Frank Gladstone (Executive Director).
+As of 2026, its board of directors includes Frank Gladstone (President), Jerry Beck (Vice-President), J.J.
+Blumenkranz (Vice-President), Tom Caulfield (Vice-President), William C. Turner (Treasurer), Erica Pinto (Secretary), Brooke Keesling (International Representative), Ashley Barber, Vani, David Derks, Todd Kurosawa, Bob Kurtz, Dori Littell-Herrick, David Silverman and Charles Solomon.